 Bathtub Refinishing 101

-A porcelain tub has a base of either steel or cast iron, and is the most common type of bathtub found in homes built before the 1970s.
+Porcelain bathtubs have a base of either steel or cast iron, and are the most common types of bathtubs found in homes built before the 1970s.
 A "standard" size porcelain tub is in the shape of a 5 foot rectangle, and is usually surrounded by 3 walls of tile or other material that is separated by a caulk line.
-Acrylic and Fiberglass bathtubs can also be the same 5' standard size, but they can also be oversized (like a garden tub), or part of a wall unit where the tub and the surrounding walls are all one piece of material, not separated by a caulk line.

 Cultured Marble bathtubs are typically always oversized, and almost always found in a Master bathroom.
 These types of tubs are can be jetted, and have steps, ledges, and shelves.
-Pricing varies on these bathtubs depending on the amount of damage and whether the tub has been refinished before.
-See minimum pricing and more detailed information just below.

 A "standard" size bathtub is typically a 5' rectangle in size and shape, and can be made from acrylic, fiberglass, or porcelain baked on top of metal (either steel or cast iron).